Understanding

 We cover storage requirements in-depth on the main Cannabis regulations page.
 For Colorado, you would only need 88% of what a provider in Washington State (what we used as an example on that page) would need on the charts we have listed there.

-As far as the requirement for offsite storage, ignore that as it would mean the hassle of you driving back and forth to that location.
-Focus on the "or" in that regulation.
+The state of Colorado does a not so great job in their offsite / cloud storage regulation section, often confusing industry terms.
+As far as the requirement for offsite storage, ignore that as it would mean the hassle of you driving back and forth to a second location with copies of footage, that's a lot of hassle -- Instead, focus on the second half, the "or," in that regulation.
 Despite having a fundamental misunderstanding as to how the system works and essentially writing gibberish, we think that when they say "through a service over a network that provides on-demand access, commonly referred to as a 'cloud,'" that they mean, that you can watch the system remotely.
 This describes every surveillance system we carry and the majority on the market.
 What they got wrong was describing the technology as "cloud."
 The technology that surveillance systems use is Peer-to-Peer (P2P) rather than "cloud."

 The speed of the average internet upload speed of a US internet connection is about 5Mbps.
-A single 1080P camera creates 2.5-5Mbps of video footage a second.
+A single 720P camera creates 1-2Mbps of video footage a second.
 The average cannabis system is thirty to sixty cameras.
-What they wrote is impossible.
-They must have meant P2P.
+What they wrote is impossible to upload all cameras to the cloud for most internet connections where a grow opp could operate.
+The data being created by sixty or so HD continuously recorded security cameras is about 1000x greater than the average rural internet upload speeds. because most locations do not have the ability to send all the data that simultaneously recorded to the cloud at the same time.

 *We're not lawyers and laws do change.
 We try our best to keep this page updated with changes to the law, but you should always do your own research or hire your own lawyer to guarantee compliance with the law.